-- Onboard data for reporting and analysis - import your first party data for enhanced analytics with Modular Dashboard.
+- Onboard data for reporting and analysis - import your first party data for enhanced analytics with Modular Dashboard and Data Mining Console.

-- Onboard data for measurement, attribution and optimization - bring your first party audience data sets to Data Mining Console to model audiences based on your first party data sets and MediaMath campaign data.
+- Onboard data for measurement, attribution and optimization - bring your first party audience data sets for attribution and campaign optimization.

 What to Expect During the Setup Process

-As part of the provisioning process you will receive the following from MediaMath partnerships team:
+As part of the provisioning process you will receive the following from MediaMath:

 - A MediaMath user account, associated with an email address